Routines, Products, and Supplements for MaddHealthy Hair

 My Personal Product Line-Up:

-• Shampoo = Update as of April 2024: I use Clearstem Shampoo (non toxic and non pore clogging and UH-mazing).
+• Clearstem Shampoo (non toxic and non pore clogging and also UH-mazing)

 • In general for my shampoo: I shampoo twice until it’s sudsy and continue to add water throughout the shampoo massage.

-• Conditioner/Hair Mask = Update as of April 2024: Clearstem Repair Conditioner (non toxic and non pore clogging and UH-mazing).
+• Clearstem Repair Conditioner (non toxic and non pore clogging and also UH-mazing)

 • In general for my conditioner: I leave it in for several minutes and brush my hair while I have the product in to make sure it’s evenly distributed and detangled.